Local Green Space Designation is Essential

 This protection can only be put in place by a local plan or neighbourhood plan.
 That means now!

-If the emerging New Alresford neighbourhood plan is passed, it will last until 2040.
+If the emerging New Alresford neighbourhood plan is ‘made’, it will last until 2040.
 We anticipate that without LGS designation, the landowner would again put Barn Meadow forward for housing development when the plan is reviewed in ten years’ time.

-The government’s push to significantly loosen planning policy – including the damaging Part 3 of the Planning & Infrastructure Bill, see here – would leave the site more vulnerable than it is now.
+The government’s push to significantly loosen planning policy – including the damaging Part 3 of the Planning & Infrastructure Bill, see updated link here – would leave the site more vulnerable than it is now.

 CPRE Hampshire supports our aim of protecting Barn Meadow for the future through Local Green Space designation.